lauralwd/azolla_phd_thesis/source/17_chapter_7_one-two-tree.md

 ## 2-OGD

-In another inquiry into _Azolla_ secondary metabolism, we examined a 2-oxoglutarate dependent dioxygenase (2-OGD) enzymes evolution.
-This 2-OGD gene was significantly differentially expressed in an RNA-seq experiment [@Gungor_cornicinine].
+In an RNAseq experiment of a colleague, several genes were significantly differentially regulated.
+The functional annotation of these genes was doubtful.
+Homology searches indicated it was a a 2-oxoglutarate dependent dioxygenase (2-OGD) enzyme [@Gungor_cornicinine]; the biggest enzyme family in plants.
+A phylogeny workflow was started to place the _Azolla_ genes of interest and homologs in context of all 2-OGD evolution.

-Again an orthogroup of 2-OGD genes was obtained from the 1kP, subsetted and amended with sequences with their functions characterised.
+An orthogroup of 2-OGD genes was obtained from the 1kP, subsetted and amended with sequences with their functions characterised.
 The differentially expressed gene and other 2-OGD genes from _A. filiculoides_ genomes version 1 and version 2 were added as well.
 Sequences were aligned with MAFFT L-INS-i, and trimmed with trimAL for columns and sequence content (+@fig:fig7_align_trimprank C & D).
 A first IQTree phylogeny with UFBootstrap was used to find the main clades in which the sequence of interest was placed (data not shown).